Chinese New Year Dragon Dance

 The dragon dance is a form of traditional dance in China.
-It is normally operated by several dancers in a dragon costume.
+It is normally operated by several dancers in dragon costumes.
 With the loud music of gongs and drums, a team of dancers carry the dragon on poles and mimic the imagined movements of the dragon.

 Like the lion dance, the dragon dance is usually performed at Chinese traditional festivals such as Chinese New Year or important occasions such as business opening events.

 Like the phoenix and the unicorn, the dragon is a fictitious image in mythology.
-However, the Chinese dragon is very different from it in western culture.
+However, the Chinese dragon is very different from its western culture.

 In ancient China, agricultural production is dependent on rainfall.
 In order to pray for good fortune for the coming year, Chinese people would offer sacrifices to the dragon in spring.
 Over time, dragon worship developed into dragon dance.

 Unlike the lion dance is normally operated by two dancers, the dragon dance is usually performed by many people who hold the long sinuous body of the dragon on poles.